 - 1. Fully subscribed Federal Columbia River Power System and erosion of firm hydro generation capability due to increased spill for salmon recovery. - 2.
-Coal power retirements and associated loss of dispatchable capacity increasing the risk of blackouts in the northwest and creating significant uncertainty in the District's ability to meet seasonal energy deficits, particularly in the summer months. - 3.
-Clean energy policies with strong preferences for wind and solar power despite their inherent variability, intermittency, and limited value in meeting resource adequacy requirements. - 4.
-Grid scale energy storage considered necessary and inevitable due to deepening dependence on wind and solar power. - 5.
-Many utilities and trade associations are skeptical of the assumptions, methodology and results of the most recent Northwest Power and Conservation Council (NWPCC) loss-of-load probability analysis which has taken an about face and is now indicating the regional grid will have adequate generation resources by 2025. - 6.
-Anti-fossil fuel ideology and clean energy policies chilling (or eliminating) new investments in dispatchable natural gas power. - 7.
-Northwest Power Pool (NWPP) efforts to develop enforceable resource adequacy standards and gain voluntary participation, including from load serving entities. - 8.
-Customer load control (demand response) as a solution to utility capacity deficits. - 9.
-Eroding support for hydro power and continued pressure from environmental, tribal, and state governmental interests to remove dams as a means for salmon recovery. - 10.
-Increasing calls and support for a western U.S. or northwest regional transmission organization (RTO) or independent system operator (ISO). - 11.
-Tri-Cities economic development focus on nuclear power and energy storage through myTri2030 and TRIDEC Mid-Columbia Energy Initiative (MCEI). - 12.
-BPA post-2028 contract development and negotiations including possible augmentation of the BPA Tier 1 system annual energy capability will continue through 2025 when utilities are anticipated to sign new long-term contracts which may or may not result in all of the District's load being served at the lowest BPA rate. - 13.
-BPA's New Large Single Load (NLSL) policy limiting spot-load growth to 10 average megawatts combined with Washington's Clean Energy Transformation Act (CETA) carbon-free generation requirements severely constrains the District's ability to provide firm and low-cost energy usually demanded by electricity intensive industry which continues to express an interest in bringing jobs to the Tri-Cities area. - 14.
-Uncertainty regarding the availability and increasing cost of new dependable generation resources in the northwest and throughout the western U.S. is driving high forward power market prices and increasing risk of higher rates needed to serve growing electricity demand. - 15.
-Washington State clean energy policy requires utilities to identify vulnerable low-income populations and expand low-income assistance programs. - 16.
-Clean energy policies are accelerating the implementation of electric vehicle and building electrification and conversion from natural gas appliances to electric.
+Coal power retirements and associated loss of dispatchable capacity increasing the risk of blackouts in the northwest. - 3.
+Anti-fossil fuel ideology and clean energy policies chilling (or eliminating) new investments in dispatchable natural gas power. - 4.
+Due to aggressive clean energy policies in the northwest and beyond, there is deepening dependence on the hydropower system to maintain grid reliability. - 5.
+Clean energy policies with strong preferences for wind and solar power despite their inherent variability, intermittency, and limited value in meeting resource adequacy requirements. - 6.
+Increasing evidence of persistent cost increases for wind and solar generation being driven by increasing raw and refined material costs as well as demand exceeding supply chain capabilities in the U.S. and worldwide. - 7.
+Grid scale energy storage considered necessary and inevitable due to deepening dependence on wind and solar power with mounting evidence Lithium-Ion technology is not a suitable long-term solution due to material and operational constraints. - 8.
+The Northwest Power and Conservation Council (NWPCC) has developed a new set of metrics to evaluate grid reliability in response to previous criticisms of their one-dimensional loss-of-load probability analysis. - 9.
+The Western Resource Adequacy Program (WRAP) has established itself as the standard by which participating utilities will be measured when it comes to resource adequacy. - 10.
+Customer load control (demand response) as a solution to utility capacity deficits. - 11.
+Eroding support for hydro power and continued pressure from environmental, tribal, and state governmental interests to remove dams as a means for salmon recovery. - 12.
+It appears inevitable that a west-wide day ahead power market will be in place within the next two to three years and it is expected that BPA will be a participant. - 13.
+Tri-Cities economic development focus on nuclear power and energy storage. - 14.
+BPA post-2028 contract development and negotiations including augmentation of the BPA Tier 1 system annual energy capability will continue through December 31, 2025 when utilities are anticipated to sign new long-term contracts followed by above high-water mark decisions which will need to be made in 2026. - 15.
+BPA's New Large Single Load (NLSL) policy limiting spot-load growth to 10 average megawatts combined with Washington's Clean Energy Transformation Act (CETA) carbon-free generation requirements severely constrains the District's ability to provide firm and low-cost energy usually demanded by electricity intensive industry which continues to express an interest in bringing jobs to the Tri-Cities area. - 16.
+Uncertainty regarding the availability and increasing cost of new dependable generation resources in the northwest and throughout the western U.S. is driving high forward power market prices and increasing risk of higher rates needed to serve growing electricity demand. - 17.
+Aggressive clean energy policies in Washington and Oregon are promoting rapid electrification of transportation and natural gas end-uses (which is expected to double electricity demand by 2050) while utilities struggle to balance affordability and reliability under zero-carbon constraints.
+The mismatch between political and utility load forecasts coupled with 'development friction' associated with material and land intensive wind and solar generation and the transmission lines needed to bring remotely generated electricity to where people live is resulting in high levels of uncertainty in terms of availability, price, and reliability of future power supplies. - 18.
+Substantial need for additional electricity driven by data centers and artificial intelligence is resulting in Big Tech's strong financial support of nuclear power.